s7u512/NSSO-77-SAS/New_Format_Instructions.md

 ## Nesstar

 [Nesstar](https://en.wikipedia.org/wiki/Nesstar "wikipedia link") was a software system for data management maintained by the [Norwegian Social Science Data Services](https://en.wikipedia.org/wiki/Norwegian_Centre_for_Research_Data "Norwegian Centre for Research Data") (also known as **NSD**).
-Currently the [micro-data catalogue](http://microdata.gov.in/nada43/index.php/catalog/central/about) provides the raw data as a compressed set of three files - the Nesstar Explorer installer for Windows, a PDF file with instructions on how to get data from the website, and a `.nesstar` file.
+Currently the [micro-data catalogue](http://microdata.gov.in/nada43/index.php/catalog/central/about) provides the raw data as a compressed set of three files - the Nesstar Explorer installer for Windows, a PDF file with instructions on how to get data from the website, and a `.nesstar` file containing the raw data.

 The `.nesstar` format is proprietary and requires the software provided to view and export the data into other select formats such as: